Myra Wolfgang: Early career

-In 1934, Wolfgang was elected to Local 705's executive board as its recording secretary.
+Wolfgang was elected to Local 705's executive board as its recording secretary in 1934.
 In 1936 Governor Frank Murphy recognized her for her efficient oversight of Local 705 and appointed her to the Domestic and Personal Service Department of the Michigan Employment Security Commission.
 In 1937, Wolfgang helped organize and participated in a successful sit-down strike at the F.W.
 Woolworth five-and-dime store in Detroit.
 This was the first store and public building strike.

 Later career

-In the 1940s and '50s, Wolfgang ran the Detroit Joint Council and became vice president of the Hotel Employees & Restaurant Employees International Union.
-After Koenig retired, Wolfgang became the Secretary Treasurer and chief executive officer of Local 705.
+In the 1940s and 1950s, Wolfgang ran the Detroit Joint Council and became international vice president of the Hotel Employees and Restaurant Employees Union.
+After Koenig retired, Wolfgang became the Secretary-Treasurer and chief executive officer of Local 705.
 She was active in the enactment of the 1966 Michigan minimum wage law, which required employers to pay each employee a minimum $1 an hour.

-In 1974, Wolfgang chaired and was integral of the organization of the Coalition of Labor Union Women (CLUW).
+In 1974, Wolfgang chaired and was integral to the organization of the Coalition of Labor Union Women (CLUW).
 More than 3,000 women came to its first meeting from over 82 labor unions across the United States.
 The CLUW focused on helping women become leaders in their own unions by instructing them on how to present issues and craft arguments during contract talks.
-Wolfgang was also a lifelong member of the National Association for the Advancement of Colored People (NAACP) and insisted on racially integrated crews created by her union's hiring hall.
+Wolfgang was also a lifelong member of the National Association for the Advancement of Colored People (NAACP).
+She insisted on racially integrated crews created by her union's hiring hall.

 Death and legacy

 Just before her 62nd birthday, Wolfgang died in April 1976 from a brain tumor.
 Nicknamed the "Battling Belle of Detroit" by Detroit's local media and championed as "the most important woman unionist in the country" by the Detroit Free Press, she devoted her entire life to the labor and women's rights movements, continuously pushing for the rights of the working class.
+She was inducted into the Michigan Women's Hall of Fame in 2015.